IntelliTect/Coalesce/docs/pages/generated/client/bindings.rst

     Creates a select2 dropdown using the specified url and fields that can be used to select an object from the endpoint specified.
 Additional complimentary bindings include:

-    idField
+    idField (required)
         The name of the field on each item in the results of the AJAX call which contains the ID of the option.
 The value of this field will be set on the observable specified for the main ``select2Ajax`` binding.

-    textField
+    textField (required)
-        The name of the field on each item in the results of the AJAX call which contain the text to be displayed for each option.
+        The name of the field on each item in the results of the AJAX call which contains the text to be displayed for each option.

-    url
+    url (required)
         The Coalesce List API url to call to populate the contents of the dropdown.

     pageSize